 In Figure 16.3, this type of connection is shown by a circle containing the letter S. A simple example is shown in Figure 16.3b, which describes the control of a walking leg in, say, a six-legged machine.
 This leg is provided with two joints, the alpha joint for forward and rearward movement and the beta joint for lifting the leg up and down.
-During walking the "leg-down" agent is continuously excited and influences the "beta position" agent to adopt a value corresponding to a leg-down position (here assumed to be zero).
-Eventually the "leg-up trigger" agent receives a signal from a central timer, which is effective when the beta position signal is zero.
+During walking the "leg-down" module is continuously excited and influences the "beta position" module to adopt a value corresponding to a leg-down position (here assumed to be zero).
+Eventually the "leg-up trigger" module receives a signal from a central timer. which is effective when the beta position signal is zero.
 The trigger signal elicits a positive valued output, which holds for a given time period ("clock").
-This signal suppresses the signal from the "leg-down" agent.
+This signal suppresses the signal from the "legdown" module.
 (Suppression in this special case corresponds to simple summation).
-The output of the "beta position" agent drives the motor of the beta joint and excites the "alpha protraction" agent.
-This suppresses the signal from the continuously excited "alpha retraction" agent to increase the value of the "alpha position" agent in order to move the leg in a forward direction.
-To obtain an increasing position signal, an integrator is used in the alpha position agent.
-If the alpha protraction agent provides a zero valued output, the alpha retraction agent moves the position signal to lower values.
-Figure 16.3b shows the arrangement of the agents (which Brooks has described as "augmented finite state machines") in a simplified version.
+The output of the "beta position" module drives the motor of the beta joint and excites the "alpha protraction" module.
+This suppresses the signal from the continuously excited "alpha retraction" module to increase the value of the "alpha position" module in order to move the leg in a forward direction.
+To obtain an increasing position signal, an integrator is used in the alpha position module.
+If the alpha protraction module provides a zero valued output, the alpha retraction module moves the position signal to lower values.
+Figure 16.3b shows the arrangement of the modules (which Brooks has described as "augmented finite state machines") in a simplified version.